denten-books/plain-text/main.md

 the rigidity in cultural categories (epistemology).

+### ODDS AND ENDS

+We often think of literary works as completed products. *To the Lighthouse,* *Hamlet,* *Moby Dick* seem to circulate as complete, fixed entities.
+Textual critics, in charge of creating a work out of a multiplicity of texts, remind us that the work is a carefully-crafted illusion.
+The text multiplies, always threatening to undermine the unity of the work.
+Think of something substantial you have written recently: a paper or a proposal perhaps.

+"It is that the word or sign man uses is the man himself" Pierce as quoted
+@weel_changing_2012  What does it mean to know something?
+Sartre and Beckett.

+Nature of knowledge.
+Find the actual percentage of received knowledge.
+Hobbes on secret knowledge (p43-44!)

+Goodman's "Art and Authenticity."
+Benjamin.
+Immanence and transcendence.
+Goodman: thinking about the perfect copy.
+But there is a confusion here: fake art is not necessarily about a copy, it is about provenance.
+Autographic vs. allographic art.
+Whether forgery is possible.
+Digital vs. analog art.
+Analog art is medium bound.
+Digital abstracts from the material.

+Collection.
+Information hoarding.
+Owning the book.
+Vs. owning the title of the book.
+Related to knowing something.
 ## Chapter 5: Bad Links
 `network, intertext, hypertext, symbolic links`
 Key terms: internet, rhizome, web, network, infrastructure,